Stewding1990/prac07/README.md

 But do this in stages, using the refactoring option on the right click menu.
 Don't just do a global replace.
 - Run the code as a Java application and explain what is significant about the trivial result observed.
-- Remove the access modifier protected from the constructor.
-Run the program again.
-What happens?
-Replace it with private.
-Run the program again, and see what happens.
-Why do we choose protected?

 ## Exercise - Refactoring with the Factory Pattern